 - $4.25 settlement for 13-year old boy who suffered permanent brain damage after being struck by a vehicle while walking in a crosswalk at a street intersection;

 - $2.5 million settlement for female employee of Fortune 500 company subjected to discrimination and termination for having protested the use of homophobic slurs and statements made in the workplace by senior company executives.

 A Leader Among Trial Lawyers

 Super Lawyers and Best Lawyers have ranked Chris as a premier personal injury and product liability attorney in Northern California.
+For 11 consecutive years, Super Lawyers has named Chris as one of the Top 100 Super Lawyers in Northern California.
 Chris has received a rating of AV Preeminent from Martindale Hubbell for very high ethical standards and professional excellence as evaluated by his peers in the legal community.
 For the last four consecutive years, the readers of SF Weekly have selected Chris Dolan as the best injury lawyer in San Francisco.